ReneHeim/renehjheim/content/authors/admin/_index.md

 ![](/img/logo.png)

 <div style = "text-align: justify">
 With a background in Bioengineering (B.Sc.) and Plant Biology (M.Sc.)
 I quickly realized that many vexing and global problems have a good chance of being solved by interdisciplinary teams.
-My role in such teams is to have a general understanding of the interfacing disciplines and communicate concepts and ideas, eventually leading to meaningful and applicable solutions.
+My role in such teams is to have a general understanding of the interfacing disciplines, to communicate concepts and ideas, and eventually translate them into meaningful and applicable solutions.
 <br>
 <br>
 <b>Remote Sensing</b>